ES-1085/project-energyyy/data/README.md

 SAIDI: Minutes of power out * (number of customers affected/ number of customers in the system) OR Minutes of power out * SAIFI

 **CAIDI = SAIDI/SAIFI**

+**USA_States_Generalized**

+This dataframe contains general data for each of the US states and gives us the geometry to connect to our data.